chkwon/PATHSolver.jl/README.md

 - `x = ub`, then `F(x) ≤ 0`

-# Supprting OS X and Linux
+# Supporting OS X and Linux

 This package currently supports Mac OS X and Linux.
 (If you experience erros in installing and building the package, please create issues and report.)